-All Full, Associate, and International Members are encouraged to apply for open committee positions.
+All Full and International Members are encouraged to apply for open committee positions.
+Current Fellow members applying and approved for Full Membership in 2019 are also eligible.
 Unless otherwise noted, each committee is composed of 7 individuals: 6 committee members serving staggered 3-year terms in addition to the appointed Chairperson.

 Committees are standing or special.
 Special Committees may be created or terminated at any time by resolution of the Board of Directors.
 The Committee Chairperson is responsible for implementing the action of that Committee and in most cases serves a 2 year term.
 As a general rule the President selects each Committee Chairperson from among Committee members who have previously served at least a full three years on such Committee unless otherwise specifically identified hereinafter.
 Committees will meet from time to time as the Committee Chairperson deems appropriate.
 The Committee Chairperson will prepare semi-annual reports and will send such annual report to the Secretary of the Society one month in advance of each Board Meeting.

 List of Working Groups for the 2018-2019 Year.
 If you are interested in joining any of these efforts, please contact the Committee Chair(s) for more details on how to get involved.

 The Ad Hoc Committee on Ankyloglossia and Other Oral Ties seeks to explore issues related to the treatment of ankyloglossia and other oral ties in infants and children.
 Specifically, the committee will:

 (1) review the increased incidence in frenulotomy and investigate proportionally within which specialties this procedure is being performed.

 (2) distribute current evidence-based data on diagnosis and treatment.
 Distribute information on what data is lacking.

 (3) identify ethical concerns in the current climate of treatment of ankyloglossia and other oral ties.